jose-dnt/task-cli/README.md

 # Simple CLI Task Manager

 A simple, Python-based command-line tool for managing personal tasks.
+This project is an implementation of the Task Tracker project from [roadmap.sh](https://roadmap.sh/projects/task-tracker).

 ---